 Probably the number one cause of websites going down is sudden spikes in traffic.
-As an example, you ran an ad campaign to generate more sale for the Diwali season.
+As an example, you ran an ad campaign to generate more sales for the Diwali season.

-As your ad campaign attracts more visitors to your website, this sudden traffic spikes may cause to make your site down.
+As your ad campaign attracts more visitors to your website, these sudden traffic spikes may make your site down.

-A reliable hosting provider like Host My Website Online who has the assured uptime even in such situations is the only way how you can keep your site up and running smoothly.
+A reliable hosting provider like Rovity has the assured uptime even in such situations is the only way you can keep your site up and running smoothly.

-Even websites with great optimisation strategies need scheduling maintenance, from time to time.
-Carrying regular updates should follow during off-peak hours, to decrease its possible negative impact.
+Even websites with great optimization strategies need scheduling maintenance from time to time.
+Carrying regular updates should follow during off-peak hours to decrease its possible negative impact.

 Cybercriminals can bring a website or an entire server down in different ways.
-They can burden the servers with initiating a DDoS attack, inject malicious code in your site etc.
+They can burden the servers with initiating a DDoS attack, inject malicious code into your site, etc.

-Under such cases, the website owners may shut off the site to reduce the damage and solve the problem as quickly as possible.
+Under such cases, the website owners may shut off the site to reduce the damage and solve it as quickly as possible.

 Weak programming can cause an unnecessarily heavy load on servers.
-Even if your WordPress website is well optimised, one poorly written plugin can make various database errors and ultimately make the site unresponsive.
+Even if your WordPress website is well optimized, one poorly written plugin can make various database errors and ultimately make the site unresponsive.

 Data Center Problems

-If your hosting provider is not a reliable service provider, they can be a headache for your website’s uptime.
+If your hosting provider is not a reliable service provider, it can be a headache for your website’s uptime.

 Prominently, in this case, website uptime monitoring tools come in handy because they allow you to judge how reliable your web hosting company is.